Why choose our Master's in Software Engineering?

 - Demonstrate an understanding of software engineering concepts, techniques, practices and tools, and apply them to real problems in a variety of contexts.

-- Apply software process to large-scale real-world problems, including requirements analysis and specification, software design and implementation, verification, validation and quality assurance, maintenance of software.
+- Apply software processes to large-scale real-world problems, including requirements analysis and specification, software design and implementation, verification, validation and quality assurance, maintenance of software.

 - Analyze and estimate software process costs and manage software development from concept to delivery.